hemon/The-Value-Added-Theory/README.md

 1.5.
 The Value-Added Impulse and Institutional Adaptation

 #### **Chapter 2: Value-Added in Chinese History and the Internal Circulation Trap**
 2.1.
-From Qin/Han to Sui/Tang: The Institutional Dividend and Value-Added Window from Unification 2.2.
+From Qin/Han to Sui/Tang: The Institutional Dividend from Unification 2.2.
 The Song Dynasty: A Value-Added Cycle of Active Markets and Technological Innovation 2.3.
 The Closed Nature of the Ming-Qing Internal Circulation and Its Consequences 2.4.
 Three Major Events that Interrupted Endogenous Evolution: The Mongol Conquest, the Manchu Conquest, and the Chinese Civil War